MicroGSD/RoadArchitect/Traffic/traffic-readme.md

 ..* Stopping at intersections gracefully with other vehicles.
 ..* Communicating with other agents on who should go first in situations (object in road).
 ..* LOD like system which degrades CPU requirements per agent the further they are away from player (single player implementation only).
+..* Pull over to shoulder for arbitrary reasons (emergency etc).

 ## Technical details
 * Each car is their own agent, with vision cones/cylinders via ray casting ( https://docs.unity3d.com/ScriptReference/Physics.Raycast.html )